petersulyok/smfc/README.md

      max_level=
      steps=

 With the help of this function `smfc` can map any new temperature measurement value to a fan level.
-Changing the fan rotation speed is a very slow process (i.e. it could take seconds depending on fan type and the requested amount of change), so we try to minimize these kinds of actions.
-Instead of setting fan rotation speed continuously we define discrete fan levels based on `steps=` parameter.
+Changing the fan rotational speed is a very slow process (i.e. it could take seconds depending on fan type and the requested amount of change), so we try to minimize these kinds of actions.
+Instead of setting fan rotational speed continuously we define discrete fan levels based on `steps=` parameter.

  <img src="https://github.com/petersulyok/smfc/raw/main/doc/fan_output_levels.jpg" align="center" width="500">

 In order to avoid/minimize the unnecessary change of fan levels the service employs the following steps:

- 1. When the service adjusts the fan rotation speed then it always applies a delay time defined in configuration parameter `[IPMI] fan_level_delay=` in order to let the fan implement the physical change.
+ 1. When the service adjusts the fan rotational speed then it always applies a delay time defined in configuration parameter `[IPMI] fan_level_delay=` in order to let the fan implement the physical change.
  2. There is a sensitivity threshold parameter (`sensitivity=`) for the fan control logic.
 If the temperature change is below this value then the service will not react at all.
  3. There configuration parameter `polling=` can also impact the frequency of change of the fan levels.
 The bigger polling time in a zone the lower frequency of changing of the fan speed.